decidim/decidim/SECURITY.md

 Security is very important to us.

-If you have any issue regarding security, please disclose the information responsibly by any of these ways:
+If you have any issue regarding security, please disclose the information responsibly through any of the following ways:

-1. creating a new advisory through the [GitHub Security Advisory][GitHub Security Advisory]
+1. Creating a new advisory through the [GitHub Security Advisory][GitHub Security Advisory]

-2. sending an email to security [at] decidim [dot] org
+2. Sending an email to security [at] decidim [dot] org

 Please do not create a public github/metadecidim issue for security vulnerabilities.